User Tools

 You can't submit jobs from one cluster to the other one.
 This may be done in the future.

-Boabab is physically located at Uni Dufour in Geneva downtown, while Yggdrasil is located at the Observatory of Geneva in Sauverny.
+Boabab is physically located at Uni Dufour in Geneva downtown, while Yggdrasil is located at the Observatory of Geneva in Sauverny and Bamboo is located in campus Biotech

 cluster name datacentre Interconnect public CPU public GPU Total CPU size Total GPU size